 All this means that you need to be very careful about how big a mortgage you take out.
 Signing on to a $1,000 per month mortgage might seem great if you’re only supposed to pay $250 of that.
 But what if your other co-owners check out and stop paying their portion of the bills?

 You’ll either have to pick up the slack, buy them out of their portion of the mortgage, or sell the property to get out from under the obligation.
-None of those are a great option at the last minute, so be sure you’re prepared.
+None of those is a great option at the last minute, so be sure you’re prepared.

 3. Choose the Right Legal Option for Co-Ownership